Geo-Python-2021/Using-Python-to-calculating-and-plotting-seasonal-weather-anomalies-/README.md

 ### Important note about the data!

-You will notice that there are many missing values in the `TAVG` column.
-For days where the `TAVG` values are missing, you can calculate an estimate of the average daily temperature by averaging the `TMAX` and `TMIN` values.
-You may want to do this in a new column. **Note** don't replace the existing `TAVG` values with your estimates!
+I notice that there are many missing values in the `TAVG` column.
+For days where the `TAVG` values are missing, I can calculate an estimate of the average daily temperature by averaging the `TMAX` and `TMIN` values.
+I want to do this in a new column.

 ## What to do

-In contrast to earlier exercises in the course, in this exercise we are providing an empty notebook and only general instructions of how to complete the exercise.
-This is to help us see how much you have learned about programming in Python and to see how you would approach interacting with data using your new skills.

-For this exercise you should:
+For this exercise I did:

 1. Read in the provided data file using pandas and convert missing data to NA values.
 2. Fill in the missing values in the `TAVG` column with your estimates of the average daily temperature as noted above in the data section.
 You can then drop any average daily temperatures that are still missing.